aarosmit/city-analyses/README.md

 # City analyses

-This repository serves as a reference and guide to my analyses of features within Cities (primarily using the OpenStreetMap database).
+This repository serves as a reference and guide to my analyses of features within cities (primarily using the OpenStreetMap database).

 ## Purpose